 This program helps IENs meet the requirements to qualify for the registration exam and to practice in Ontario either as registered practical nurses or RNs.
 The program includes enhanced occupational-specific language training, in-class academic or simulated laboratory training, clinical placements, cultural competency, workplace preparation and registration exam support.

 This program will provide you with the education and clinical experience necessary to meet the College of Nurses of Ontario’s evidence of practice requirements.
-Upon completion of the program, verification of course completion will be forwarded to the College of Nurses as proof of practice and fluency.
-This program is available on a part-time basis.

 This program delivers training and supports to IENs living in Northwestern Ontario.
 It prepares IENs to write Ontario’s nursing registration exams and effectively integrate them into Northwestern Ontario’s healthcare workforce.